Apply Proper Headings in Canvas Content

 3. Highlight the text you want to format as a heading.

-• Heading 4 for deeper subsections, if necessary.
+• Heading 4 for deeper subsections, if needed

-5. Verify that heading levels follow a hierarchical order without skipping levels.
+5. Verify that heading levels follow a logical order without skipping levels.

 Still need help?
 Drop in to Academic Technology's live faculty support room via Zoom, schedule a one-on-one consultation with an instructional designer, or reach out to the Technology & Learning Program to ensure your courses are fully accessible.